railwayapp/nixpacks/docs/pages/docs/providers/node.md

 - Build (if NextJS detected): `.next/cache`
 - Build (if its an NX Monorepo): `<outputPathForApp>`

+### Custom cache directories

+You can specify `cacheDirectories` in `package.json`.
+Each directory that is provided in that field will be added to the build-time cache.

 ## Corepack

 Nixpacks has first class support for [Corepack](https://nodejs.org/api/corepack.html), an experimental tool that enables installing specific versions of Node based package managers.